GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Introduction

 A promising alternative for overcoming these limitations is the use of radar.
 By providing direct velocity measurements, radar can fuse its ego-velocity with \ac{IMU} acceleration via single integration for local gravity estimation~\citep{noh2025garlio}.
 While effective, this integration can be limited in legged robot operations, where velocity changes sporadically due to frequent contacts and impacts.
 Another more intuitive way to integrate radar into the legged robot system is by utilizing the instantaneous ego-velocity derived from the leg kinematics as in Co-RaL~\citep{jung2024co}.
 This approach takes advantage of radar’s ability to operate reliably under environmental degradation while also utilizing the high-frequency, proprioceptive information provided by leg kinematics sensors.
 However, despite these improvements, residual vertical drift persists due to inaccurate roll and pitch estimation.
 This limitation primarily stems from the exclusive reliance on \ac{IMU} gyroscopes for orientation.

-To bridge the critical gap between proprioceptive odometry and robust gravity estimation, we extend our previous works \citep{noh2025garlio} and \citep{jung2024co} to complete \textbf{GaRLILEO}, a \underline{\textbf{G}}ravity-\underline{\textbf{a}}ligned \underline{\textbf{R}}adar-\underline{\textbf{L}}eg-\underline{\textbf{I}}nertia\underline{\textbf{L}} \underline{\textbf{E}}nhanced \underline{\textbf{O}}dometry framework.
-First, we decouple the \ac{IMU} from velocity estimation by relying solely on radar and leg kinematics to compute ego-velocity.
+To bridge the critical gap between proprioceptive odometry and robust gravity estimation, we extend our previous works GaRLIO~\citep{noh2025garlio} and Co-RaL~\citep{jung2024co} to complete \textbf{GaRLILEO}, a \underline{\textbf{G}}ravity-\underline{\textbf{a}}ligned \underline{\textbf{R}}adar-\underline{\textbf{L}}eg-\underline{\textbf{I}}nertia\underline{\textbf{L}} \underline{\textbf{E}}nhanced \underline{\textbf{O}}dometry framework.
+First, we decouple the \ac{IMU} from velocity estimation, relying solely on radar and leg kinematics to compute the ego-velocity.
 This decoupled scheme is particularly advantageous for legged robot systems where noisy accelerations are often recorded during ground contact.
-Unlike previous radar-based approaches that represent velocity as a discrete state, our method formulates continuous-time velocity and achieves seamless sensor fusion across modalities with different frame rates.
+Unlike previous radar-based approaches that represent velocity as a discrete state, our method formulates velocity as a continuous-time variable and enables seamless sensor fusion across modalities with different frame rates.
 We note that this is uniquely feasible in a leg–radar system, as radar directly measures velocity and leg kinematics can directly compute it, eliminating the need for pose-level measurements that would require double integration.

-We also employ splines for gravity estimation, but with a distinct objective compared to their use in velocity estimation.
-While splines in velocity estimation are typically employed for seamless integration across modalities, in our gravity estimation, they are used to suppress undesired sudden acceleration measurements from the \ac{IMU}.
-Furthermore, we propose a novel soft magnitude-constrained $\mathcal{S}^2$ gravity factor that enforces the estimated vector to have a magnitude of 9.81, rather than being restricted to unit length, while still optimizing its direction.
-This design enables precise estimation of the gravity vector, effectively constraining the roll and pitch of a legged robot, even under harsh conditions such as contact impacts, instantaneous slips, and intense vibrations.
+Beyond seamless fusion between radar and leg kinematics, the fundamental challenge of pose estimation of legged robots lies in the contact impacts and vibrations that persistently corrupt gravity estimation.
+To suppress these sudden, undesired acceleration measurements from the \ac{IMU}, we employ splines as an inherent filter, bounding the gravity vector within a smoothed, continuous vector space.
+Furthermore, to naturally constrain the magnitude of the gravity vector during optimization, we introduce $\mathcal{S}^2$ gravity factor.
+Rather than conventionally restricting the vector to a unit sphere, this factor actively anchors its magnitude to 9.81 while optimizing its direction.
+This design enables precise gravity estimation, effectively constraining the roll and pitch of a legged robot, even under harsh conditions such as contact impacts, instantaneous slips, and intense vibrations.
+Our main contributions are as follows: